EvolvingLMMs-Lab/lean-runner/docs/dev/manual_ubuntu_setup.md

 # Manual Setup Guide for Ubuntu

-This document provides a step-by-step guide on how to set up the `lmms-lean-runner` environment and run the server from a clean Ubuntu system, such as a fresh Docker container.
+This document provides a step-by-step guide on how to set up the `lean-runner` environment and run the server from a clean Ubuntu system, such as a fresh Docker container.

 ## 1. Start a Clean Ubuntu Container